 I believe that breathing diaphragmatically during exercise, is a great breathing retraining activity that strengthens cardiac muscle and the muscles of respiration.
 Try taking a short jog focusing on the sensations you feel when alternating between inhalations and exhalations.
 You are likely alternating far too quickly.
 Try blowing nearly all the way out, and breathing nearly all the way in with each breath.
 This creates an intense even uncomfortable feeling, and ironically many people breathe shallowly while exercising because they are concerned that they will not get enough air if they were to breathe deeply.
 As long as you are breathing heavily, you are getting plenty of oxygen.
 I think that it is especially helpful to breathe diaphragmatically when the heartrate is elevated because it is the sensation of elevated heart rate that makes you want to alternate prematurely between inhalation and exhalation.
 Your heartbeat begins to hurt, sending you signals to breathe shallowly.
 Ignore the panic signals from your heart, and ensure that you breathe all the way in and out near full capacity.
 To do this you have to fight to resist the reflexes in your chest that prematurely interrupt a full exhalation.

-Activity: Take a 5 minute jog extending your inhalations and exhalations, focusing on the effort involved and the accompanying sensations.
-Instead of panting at a rate of multiple inhalations per second try to breathe in for 1 to 3 seconds and breathe out for 2 to 4 seconds.
+Take a light, 5-minute jog, extending your inhalations and exhalations.
+Focus on the effort involved and the accompanying sensations.
+Instead of panting at a rate of multiple inhalations per second, try to breathe in for 1 to 3 seconds and breathe out for 2 to 4 seconds.
+After you get the feel of this, use this technique for all aerobic and anaerobic exercise.
+Duration: 5-10 minutes.
+Proficiency: 2-4 sessions a week for six weeks.
+Maintenance: 2 times per month.
+Five stars.